 How we identified brain patterns of consciousness.
 Welcome to Chemical Safety Facts.
 Learning To Learn Faster: The One Superpower Everyone Needs.
 I have a new book coming out early next year, The Rise of Superman: Decoding the Science of Ultimate Human Performance.

 In recent years there have been huge advances in the field of brain-computer interfaces, where your thoughts are detected and “understood” by a sensor attached to a computer, but relatively little work has been done in the opposite direction (computer-brain interfaces).
+Which brings us neatly onto Harvard’s human-mouse brain-to-brain interface.
 Should You Stay Put if a Fire Breaks out in Your High Rise?
 A catastrophic blaze at a London apartment tower has brought new scrutiny to a long-accepted, counterintuitive rule for people in tall buildings: If the blaze breaks out elsewhere in the structure, don't automatically run for the stairs.

 Stay put and wait for instructions.
 That's what residents of London's 24-story Grenfell Tower had been told to do, but the strategy failed early Wednesday when flames that began on a lower floor spread shockingly fast and quickly engulfed the entire building.
 Many residents were trapped, forcing some on higher floors to jump to their deaths rather than face the flames or throw their children to bystanders below.
 So far, at least 30 people have been reported dead and about 70 people were missing.
 Advertisement - Continue Reading Below.
 New Study: Cellphones Really Are Giving You Cancer.
 As myself and others have been telling you for years, your cellphone really is giving you cancer.